Last Modified: Wednesday, May 25, 2022 3:07 pm

 Any member of the University community who wants to be tested for COVID-19 can get a free test on campus.
 For hours and location, visit the On Campus COVID-19 Testing page.

-I’ve been vaccinated, now what?
+I’ve been vaccinated or just got my booster shot, now what?

 If you’ve been fully vaccinated, don’t wait.
 Report your vaccination status today!
+As soon as you get a booster shot, remember to upload that information.

 What do I do if someone tells me they’ve tested positive for COVID-19?